haagahelia/siba-fe/README.md

 1. Follow installation steps from 1 to 3

+2. If you have .env.local file then rename it to .env (or copy and rename)

-2. Add PORT environment variable to the **.env** file
+   Add PORT environment variable to the .env file
    ```sh
    PORT=5173
    ```
-   If you have .env.local file then rename it to .env (or copy and rename)

 3. Run this command to launch the application using Node development server.